Corkwood Tree: Benefits, Dosage, Side Effects, Drug Interactions, and Other Important Information

 Chemistry of Corkwood Tree

 Tropane alkaloids, particularly hyoscyamine and scopolamine (also known as hyoscine), are abundant in corkwood trees.
-These alkaloids are secondary plant metabolites characterised by their bicyclic structure, which consists of a seven-membered ring joined with a nitrogen-containing five-membered ring.
+These alkaloids are secondary metabolites characterised by their bicyclic structure, which consists of a seven-membered ring joined with a nitrogen-containing five-membered ring.
 These substances have significant effects on the human neurological system, which explains why the corkwood tree is valuable in both traditional and modern medicine.

 Scopolamine, the most prevalent alkaloid, is a competitive antagonist for muscarinic acetylcholine receptors (mAChRs).
 This antagonistic activity is important in the physiological impacts on the human body.